ec-benchmark-organizers/ec-benchmark/joint-paper/joint-paper-outline.md

 Contours for the same joint distribution which are constructed using different methods can differ significantly.
 It is therefore useful to directly compare the different statistical models for each dataset.
-One way to compare the statistical models is using exceedance plots for the marginal variables, which compare the observed data and fitted model (see figure below).
+One way to compare the statistical models is using exceedance plots for the marginal variables, which compare the observed data and fitted model (see Figure A1 below).
 As well as the marginal variables, these plots can also be produced for the marginal quantities under a rotation of the axes.
 That is, the quantities Z_θ=X cos⁡θ+Y sin⁡θ, for various angles θ.
 The marginal variables X and Y correspond to Z(0) and Z(90°), respectively.
 It is proposed